 Want More Videos?
 Subscribe! →

 Voters are forced to choose between the lesser of two evils.
 Over and over and over again.
-Third-party candidates never seem to have a real shot at winning elections.
+Citizens have little choice, and third-party candidates never seem to have a real shot at winning elections.

 Why?
 The spoiler effect.